Orientation and motion data explained

 Rotation around the x axis -- that is, tipping the device away from or toward the user -- causes the beta rotation angle to change:

-The beta angle is 0° when the device's top and bottom are the same distance from the Earth's surface, and increases toward 180° as the device is tipped forward and decreases toward -180° as the device is tipped backward.
+The beta angle is 0° when the device's top and bottom are the same distance from the Earth's surface; it increases toward 180° as the device is tipped forward toward the user, and it decreases toward -180° as the device is tipped backward away from the user.

 The gamma angle is 0° when the device's left and right sides are the same distance from the surface of the Earth, and increases toward 90° as the device is tipped toward the right, and toward -90° as the device is tipped toward the left.